 For some context, Mr. Freeze has attempted to take over and/or freeze all of Gotham a couple of times in the comics.
 On one such occasion, from the 2017-2018 miniseries Batman: White Knight, Mr. Freeze builds a massive freeze cannon under a lighthouse in Gotham City.
 Harley Quinn (using the name Neo-Joker) finds the cannon and takes it over, freezing Gotham entirely and leaving Mr. Freeze and Batgirl to team up to fix the mess.
 It's unlikely we'll see any sort of partnership between any of the heroes and villains, but nothing's out of the question just yet.

-Combat in Gotham Knights is a clear evolution of the Arkham Series' punchy, fluid battling, but there's also the welcome addition of easy, drop-in co-op.
+Gotham Knights will feature seamless drop-in, drop-out co-op, which as we've learned is actually a huge focus for WB Games Montreal.
 You can see Batgirl doing her thing with the help of Robin, showcasing a few truly satisfying-looking takedowns.

-The process of joining and leaving Gotham Knights co-op sessions looks seamless, with a "ROBIN joined the session" message popping up as another player enters without interruption the action or story.
-Co-op is limited to just two players at a time, despite the fact that given the number of playable characters, it would seem the obvious choice to make four-player co-op an option.
+The process of joining and leaving Gotham Knights co-op sessions looks easy-peasy, with a "ROBIN joined the session" message popping up as another player enters without interrupting the action or story.

 You can play Gotham Knights offline and entirely solo